Narda: History

 By 2003, Narda was gigging heavily and their songs were earning steady airplay over NU 107.
-Narda started recording their fourth EP "Salaguinto't Salagubang" in the summer of 2003, which carried five songs ("Vanillin", "Daylight Savings Time", "Saan Na?", "Liwanag" and "Jaywalker").
+Narda started recording their fourth EP Salaguinto't Salagubang in the summer of 2003, which carried five songs ("Vanillin", "Daylight Savings Time", "Saan Na?", "Liwanag" and "Jaywalker").
 The EP was launched at the now defunct Millenia on September 30, 2003.
-By the time, original guitarist Ibarra had left the band for a day job.
-And former Lilian guitarist Nico Africa had rejoined his former bandmates in Narda, who played during the EP launch.
+By this time, original guitarist Ibarra had left the band for a day job and former Lilian guitarist Nico Africa had rejoined his former bandmates in Narda, who played during the EP launch.

-Releasing four EPs in a span of a year would earn the band several guestings on NU 107's In the Raw Show with Francis Brew.
+Releasing four EPs in a span of a year would earn the band several guestings on NU 107's In the Raw show with Francis Brew.
 The single "Jaywalker" also started gaining airplay on NU 107.
-Narda would then go on to win the NU 107 Rock Awards' in the Raw Award for 2003.
+Narda would then go on to win the NU 107 Rock Awards' In the Raw Award for 2003.

-In that time, Narda consisted of Ryan on drums, JV & Nico on guitars, Wincy on bass, and Katwo on vocals.
-Narda then had intense songwriting sessions late 2003 to early 2004 for their first full-length album.
-Recording the album "Formika" took exactly one year (from February 2004 to February 2005), and was released (under Ponkan Music) on March 5, 2005 at Gasoline Alley.
-Containing 12 tracks ("Pantalon", "1-800-HEY", "Kometa Astrolabe", "Nico", "Biyernes", "Glum", "Detox", "Hudas Not Pay", "Tayo Na", "Disquiet", "Lipad (Theme From Darna)" and "Salamin Sibuyas/Tetrapak)".
+During this time, Narda consisted of Ryan on drums, JV and Nico on guitar, Wincy on bass, and Katwo on vocals.
+Narda then had intense songwriting sessions in late 2003 to early 2004 for their first full-length album.
+Recording the album Formika took exactly one year (from February 2004 to February 2005), and was released (under Ponkan Music) on March 5, 2005 at Gasoline Alley containing 12 tracks ("Pantalon", "1-800-HEY", "Kometa Astrolabe", "Nico", "Biyernes", "Glum", "Detox", "Hudas Not Pay", "Tayo Na", "Disquiet", "Lipad (Theme from Darna)" and "Salamin Sibuyas/Tetrapak)".
 Formika wound up on critics' best-of-2005 lists.

-After several gigs pushing their album, Formika, gigging took its toll on guitarists JV and Nico.
-The two amicably decided to leave the band due to work concerns right about the time Narda was to celebrate its 3rd birthday.
+After several gigs pushing their album Formika, gigging took its toll on guitarists JV and Nico.
+The two amicably decided to leave the band due to work concerns right about the time Narda was to celebrate its third anniversary.

 Narda then recruited Jep Cruz for keyboard duties with Wincy sliding to guitar duties again.
 The third incarnation brought them a new sound, returning to their late '70s to '80s new wave roots.

 In late 2005, Wincy left Narda to pursue his career in filmmaking.
 He was replaced by Tani Santos.
 In 2006, Yaps Estagle joined Narda for additional synth duties.

-Narda recruited Mike Dizon and Mong Alcaraz (of the bands Sandwich and Chicosci) as their producers, and released "Discotillion" on September 22, 2006.
+Narda recruited Mike Dizon and Mong Alcaraz (of the bands Sandwich and Chicosci) as their producers, and released Discotillion on September 22, 2006.